numfocus/DISC-committee/meeting_minutes.md

 Jennifer Klay
 Igor Steinmacher

 The focus for today's meeting was to review the D&I survey questions that Alex, Erica, and Gina drafted.
-We will discuss any specific questions that the committee wants to address, as well as determine an appropriate strategy for implementation of teh questions into a survey.
+We will discuss any specific questions that the committee wants to address, as well as determine an appropriate strategy for implementation of the questions into a survey.

 Alex: Few things we tried to emphasize in the questions:
 - Better understanding to what degree we’re bringing in a diverse set of attendees